Kriyszig/nexpo/README.md

 Nexpo is a Progressive Web Application built with Firebase and Heroku.
 This repository contains the front end code for the application.

-This application was built using vanilla CSS, Js and HTML.
+This application was built using vanilla CSS, JS and HTML.
 This was built as a part of NEC Hackathon.

 **WARNING** Looking at the code can cause trauma.
 Viewers are cautioned.